stefangary/socks/docs/suggested_workflow.md

 3. GitHub Classroom (for collaboration and tracking iterations).

 While perhaps dauting at first, using GitHub will make collaboration much easier.
-You can quickly push iterations of your Jupyter notebooks (including any error messages) to a space where you control exactly who sees your data.
+You can quickly push iterations of your code (including any plots, results, and error messages) to a space where you control exactly who sees your data.
 All iterations are tracked so you can be confident that you know exactly which one is the current version and if something breaks, you can display the differences between versions to compare them